Color, design, and placement of décor have much deeper of an impact on us than surface appeal.

 A ceiling above ten feet will initially create expansion and some creativity but after a while will inhibit the ability to feel grounded, bring ideas to fruition, we’ll feel a lack of intimacy, inability to focus on details, we will not stay in those spaces very long, after a while feeling too expanded and pulled out of our center (think of the expansive feeling of a symphony hall, a large library or a beautiful church).

-We will seek to balance ourselves by moving innately to another realm, however easily [leaving the room] or painfully [quitting the job, divorcing your spouse, etc.] it will occur or create illness.
+We will feel pulled apart and seek to balance ourselves by moving innately to another realm, however easily [leaving the room] or painfully [quitting the job, divorcing your spouse, etc.] it will occur or create illness.
 Ancient Chinese saying: “the bigger the bedroom, the higher the divorce rate” is one example of the expansive area pulls us away from intimacy.

 Too little space?